Description

-Description is the pattern of narrative development that aims to make vivid a place, object, character, or group.
-Description is one of four rhetorical modes (also known as modes of discourse), along with exposition, argumentation, and narration.
-In practice it would be difficult to write literature that drew on just one of the four basic modes.
+Description is any type of communication that aims to make vivid a place, object, person, group, or other physical entity.
+It is one of four rhetorical modes (also known as modes of discourse), along with exposition, argumentation, and narration.

-As a fiction-writing mode
+Fiction writing

-Fiction-writing also has modes: action, exposition, description, dialogue, summary, and transition.
+Fiction writing specifically has modes such as action, exposition, description, dialogue, summary, and transition.
 Author Peter Selgin refers to methods, including action, dialogue, thoughts, summary, scenes, and description.
-Currently, there is no consensus within the writing community regarding the number and composition of fiction-writing modes and their uses.

-Description is the fiction-writing mode for transmitting a mental image of the particulars of a story.
-Together with dialogue, narration, exposition, and summarization, description is one of the most widely recognized of the fiction-writing modes.
-As stated in Writing from A to Z, edited by Kirk Polking, description is more than the amassing of details; it is bringing something to life by carefully choosing and arranging words and phrases to produce the desired effect.
-The most appropriate and effective techniques for presenting description are a matter of ongoing discussion among writers and writing coaches.
+Description is the mode for transmitting a mental image of the particulars of a story.
+Together with dialogue, narration, exposition, and summarization, it is one of the most widely recognized of the fiction-writing modes.
+As stated in Writing from A to Z, edited by Kirk Polking, it is more than the amassing of details; it is bringing something to life by carefully choosing and arranging words and phrases to produce the desired effect.

 Purple prose

 A purple patch is an over-written passage in which the writer has strained too hard to achieve an impressive effect, by elaborate figures or other means.
 The phrase (Latin: "purpureus pannus") was first used by the Roman poet Horace in his Ars Poetica (c.
 20 BC) to denote an irrelevant and excessively ornate passage; the sense of irrelevance is normally absent in modern usage, although such passages are usually incongruous.
 By extension, purple prose is lavishly figurative, rhythmic, or otherwise overwrought.